Pensions and Divorce

 The Pensions Act 1995 gave Courts the power to make ‘ear-marking’ orders also known as attachment orders.
 This type of order “ear-marks” a percentage of the pension benefits due on retirement.
 The order tells the trustees of the Pension Scheme that the Wife (typically) should receive a percentage of the payments received by the Husband.
 The order can also apply to a percentage of any lump sum that the Husband is due under the pension scheme.

 In reality these type of pension orders are fairly rare and that it because there are some distinct disadvantages.
 Firstly the order only takes effect once the pension is in payment.
-Accordingly the Wife may have to wait many years before the husband reaches retirement and potentially as the Husband remains in control of the pension he could choose to increase the age of his retirement.
+Accordingly the receiving party may have to wait many years before the payer reaches retirement and potentially as the Husband (for arguments sake) remains in control of the pension he could choose to increase the age of his retirement.
 Secondly if the Husband was to die before reaching the age of retirement the Wife would lose the benefit of the order.
 Thirdly the order is capable of being varied if there was a change to the Husband or indeed the Wife’s financial circumstances which means that the parties do not benefit from a clean break.

 Pension Sharing Orders

 In light of the disadvantages outlined above the law developed further with the Welfare Reform and Pensions Act 1999.
 This was the first time that pensions could be split between a Husband and Wife.
 Very simply this means that a percentage of the pension of one spouse is paid into a pension fund for the other.
 It is an independent pension fund and is in no way dependent upon the paying spouse’s retirement and indeed their death has no impact upon the new pension fund created.
 The percentage which is removed from say the Husband’s pension is known as a pension debit.
 The percentage which is paid into the new pension fund in known as a pension credit.
-There are 2 options for dealing with the pension share either an;
+The approach is to split pensions so that there is an equalisation of income derived from the pension assets at retirement.
+There are 2 options for dealing with the pension share;

 - Internal Transfer – this is where the spouse receiving the pension credit becomes a shadow member of the original scheme.
 This is available for some schemes only but is the only option available for Public Sector pension schemes